SmartComposite®:

 SmartComposite: When is composite the best option? - Burbank Dental Lab

 Under the occlusal forces of full-arch fixed implant restorations, a nonadaptive masticatory system is established.
-As a consequence, in some situations, this could create issues within the oral cavity, so it is extremely important to use a restorative material that is both gradually wearing and easily repairable.
+As a consequence, in some situations, this can create issues within the oral cavity; therefore, it is critical to use a restorative material that is both gradually wearing and easily repairable.

-For cases such as these, a SmartComposite® hybrid is a great option (see above image).
+For cases like these, a SmartComposite hybrid is a great option (see the image above).

 The following benefits are associated with this restorative option: